Puʻunēnē Avenue night closures to switch over traffic signals | Maui Now

 Puʻunēnē Avenue night closures to switch over traffic signals

+Due to the inclement weather, night work scheduled for this week has been postponed to the week of Feb.
+17-20.

-The state Department of Transportation is notifying road users that all lanes on Puʻunēnē Avenue (Route 3500) will be closed nightly from 8:30 p.m.
-Wednesday, Feb.
-11 to 4:30 a.m.
+The Hawaiʻi Department of Transportation is notifying road users that all lanes on Puʻunēnē Avenue (Route 3500) will be closed nightly from 8:30 p.m.
+Tuesday, Feb.
+17 to 4:30 a.m.
 Friday, Feb.
-13. The closure affects lanes between Wākea Avenue and Kūihelani Highway (Route 380).
+20. The closure affects lanes between Wākea Avenue and Kūihelani Highway (Route 380).

 Contractors will be programming new traffic signals and removing the old traffic signal poles.
 The night work is being conducted to minimize disruption to daytime traffic and ensure the safety of road users and workers when the old poles are being removed.
 As the installation of the new poles was completed earlier this week, the programing of the signals has been expedited to Wednesday, Feb.
 11.